WorldVistA/VistA/Documentation/plan-6-monographs/cprs-dates.rst

 Step 3: Converting CPRS Date Formats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Chornologically I actually did part of this first to experiment with how
+Chronologically I actually did part of this first to experiment with how
 to change dates before coming to the short date/long date decision above.

 CPRS has code in ORFn.pas, FormatFMDateTime that is the central hub for